Delegate Abstract Guidelines

 The abstract may not have been published previously in any international or national journal.

 Abstracts may only be submitted using the electronic abstract form.

 Once the electronic submission is concluded the corresponding author will receive an automatic confirmation by email with an abstract number to which he/she will need to refer for any inquiries.

-After the reviewing process, the Scientific Committee will allocate the accepted abstracts to the poster presentation and/or oral presentations, all corresponding authors will be notified by email of the decision of the Scientific Committee he/she will be responsible for informing the other authors about the status of the abstract.
+After the reviewing process, the Scientific Committee will allocate the accepted abstracts to the oral or poster presentation, all corresponding authors will be notified by email of the decision of the Scientific Committee.
+He/she will be responsible for informing the other authors about the status of the abstract.

 The review will be carried out according to the following criteria:

 Background-Context-Aims (Reference to relevant knowledge base, Rationale of the study, Relevance of hypothesis, Clarity of stated aims).

 Methods (Sampling criteria, Data collection, Analytical strategy, Statistical methods).

 Results (Clarity of data presentation, Statistical Power).

 Conclusions (Interpretation of the results, Conclusions supported by the data presented, Relevance to paediatric palliative care).